 This unit is internally assessed by the Physical Education department and externally moderated by OCR.
-Assignment marked /60.
+The assignment is marked out of 60.

-Unit 3- R045 Sports Nutrition
+Unit 3 - R045 Sports Nutrition What is assessed?

-What's assessed?

 In all walks of life, appropriate nutrition and diet are vital to our health and wellbeing.
-In the world of sport the right nutrition is as important as the right equipment and the right training methods, because without suitable nutrition a performer's body would not be able to cope with the stresses and strains put upon it.
+In the world of sport, the right nutrition is as important as the right equipment and the right training methods, because without suitable nutrition a performer's body would not be able to cope with the stresses and strains put upon it.
 This would lead not only to deterioration in performance, but also in health.
 The amount of legislation and media coverage that surrounds the use of supplements in elite sport, some of which are approved and some of which are prohibited, highlights the value placed on nutrition in modern day sport.